snubwoody/wakunguma.com/src/pages/blog/macros.md

 foo!{}
 ```

-> Essentially, the macro system prevents macros from interfering with variables declared outside of the macro,
-> amongst other useful things.
-C's macro system is not hygienic.
-Rust's and Lisp's (or at least Racket's) are hygienic.

 ### Declarative macros 2.0
 All these issues, and more, have led to the idea of a [declarative macros 2](https://github.com/rust-lang/rust/issues/39412) [RFC](https://github.com/rust-lang/rfcs/blob/master/text/1584-macros.md),